 If you're not familiar with water bath canning, it's easy to learn.
 Just watch a few youtube videos.
 You'll be canning like a pro in no time.

 Feel free to adjust the flavors.
 If you want it sweeter, add up to another cup of sugar.
+If it's a little on the sweet side, just cut the sugar back to a half cup.
+I do think it needs at least a little bit of sugar, otherwise it'll be like drinking straight vinegar,

-if you want more heat, add a hot pepper to each jar, or add some more crushed red pepper flakes.
+If you want more heat, add a hot pepper to each jar, or add some more crushed red pepper flakes.

 Don't like apple cider vinegar?
 Use any kind you like!
 Just be sure that it's 5% acidity if you plan to do the water bath canning.